 Every year, the EPA sets forth new RVOs, or new volume quotas that parties must fulfill under each category.
-The specific quotas will also innately determine the prices of RINs on the open market.
+The specific quotas will also innately determine the prices of RINs on the open market, based on supply and demand.
 A larger need for a specific type of renewable fuel will increase the demand and consequently the price entities are willing to pay for a RIN.
-Because RIN numbers and their values are set each year by the EPA and cannot be perfectly predicted, those wishing to invest in RINs face instability.
-However, the classification of renewable natural gas into the D3 category of Cellulosic Biofuels makes RNG extremely sought after by oil companies, driving up the price of renewable natural gas RINS.
+Because RIN volumes are set each year by the EPA and cannot be perfectly predicted, those wishing to invest in RINs face significant uncertainty.
+Nonetheless, the successful effort by the RNG Coalition which led to EPA’s 2014 re-classification of renewable natural gas as eligible to generate D3 or Cellulosic Biofuel RINs makes RNG extremely sought after by obligated partiesl.

-The price of these RINs has drastically risen in recent years, especially in the Cellulosic Biofuel (D3) sector because of its small current supply.
+The price of RINs has dramatically risen in recent years, especially in the Cellulosic Biofuel (D3) category because of the relatively small supply compared to the great demand.
 Fuels from cellulosic feedstocks are also prioritized because cellulosic materials are inedible and do not produce biogas as readily as other types of organic waste.
 In fact, cellulosic biofuel production has continuously fallen short of meeting federal blending targets; in late 2016, the U.S. Government Accountability Office reported that the RFS targets were “unlikely to be met.”
 Prior to 2014, D3 RIN generation was at such a low that in July of 2014, the EPA announced that cellulosic biofuel used as transportation fuel could earn D3 RINs.
 Included in this addition was renewable natural gas, largely incentivizing the growth of the RNG industry.
 In July of 2014, 4,000 D3 RINs were recorded.
 In August of 2014 after the EPA’s reclassification, the quantity of D3 RINs skyrocketed to 3.49 million RINs.
 September of that year yielded 7.56 million D3 RINs, amounting to 33.02 million total D3 RINs for 2014.
+According to the RNG Coalition, RNG production for transportation fuel purposes has increased ten-fold since 2013.
+In 2011, nearly 100% of all RNG produced in North America was used to generate reneawble electricity.
+Today, nearly 80% of all RNG produced in the US and Canada is being used as an ultra low-carbon transportation fuel- driven principally by the RFS, and in part, by California’s LCFS.

-In 2018, the average price of a D3 cellulosic RIN is $2.25, and this RIN price is multiplied by a factor of 11.7 per MMBtu of RNG.
+In 2018, the average price of a D3 cellulosic RIN is $2.25, and this RIN price is multiplied by a factor of 11.727 per MMBtu of RNG.
 This raises the value of RNG to an average of $26.33 per MMBtu produced.
-Such large economic incentives have distorted the market towards pipeline injection of upgraded RNG for transportation fuel over other end uses.
-The subsidies have also provided strong motivation for companies to convert their transportation fleets to natural gas vehicles from diesel in order to be able to capitalize off of RNG RINs.
+By comparison, an MMBTU of RNG may only command a value of $7-$10 in the power market.
+Such large economic incentives created by the RFS have enabled producers to absorb the high cost of upgrading biogas to RNG, interconnecting their production facilities with and transporting their RNG via common carrier pipelines for transportation fuel end- use.
+The same environmental programs and incentives have also provided environmental and economic motivation for diesel transportation fleet owners – public and private - to convert to natural gas vehicles fueled by RNG.